 Vehicle Efficient Comparision

-According to the costs data, internal combustion and natural gas vehicles have the lowest cost in terms of investment in their efficiency, operating years, and hours in a year.
+According to the cost data, internal combustion, and natural gas vehicles have the lowest cost in terms of investment in their efficiency, operating years, and hours in a year.

 Based on the computed merit order curve calculated, all vehicle types could just be economically used during very high exceptional peak demand periods.